Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 It’s mild enough for persons with asthma.

 It also has a low pH to protect the scalp from irritation.
+We feel this is the best hair dye to use during pregnancy.

 The gel texture is straightforward to apply.
 Once you comb it through the hair, use a hairdryer on medium for 10 minutes to set it.